viamrobotics/docs/docs/components/camera/_index.md

 **Returns:**

-- [(Tuple[bytes,str])](https://docs.python.org/3/library/stdtypes.html#bytes): The pointcloud data as bytes paired with a string representing the mimetype of the pointcloud (for example, PCD).
+- [(Tuple[bytes,str])](https://docs.python.org/3/library/stdtypes.html#bytes): The pointcloud data as bytes paired with a string representing the MIME type of the pointcloud (for example, PCD).

 To deserialize the returned information into a numpy array, use the Open3D library: